Respond to a Warning Letter with a Vigorous Defense

 After receiving a warning letter regarding patent licensing, you will definitely want to challenge the invalidity of the patent owner’s portfolio as quickly as possible.
 Keep in mind that the patent owner is more likely to leave you alone if the validity of his or her portfolio is being threatened

-However, analyzing the patents in portfolio one by one is both time- and resource-consuming.
+However, analyzing patents in a portfolio one by one is both time- and resource-consuming.
 To overcome this challenge, simply follow the steps below and let Patentcloud help you out:

 Upload the portfolio to Patent Search’s Project Management, and then analyze the quality of all the patents with just one-click.